dotnet/docs/docs/visual-basic/developing-apps/programming/drives-directories-files/how-to-read-from-comma-delimited-text-files.md

   - "zh-cn"
   - "zh-tw"
 ---
-# How to: Read From Comma-Delimited Text Files in Visual Basic
+# How to: read from comma-delimited text files in Visual Basic
 The `TextFieldParser` object provides a way to easily and efficiently parse structured text files, such as logs.
 The `TextFieldType` property defines whether it is a delimited file or one with fixed-width fields of text.

 ### To parse a comma delimited text file